Milo1885/Tease-AI/README.md

 	* #Contact1Honorific - Will be replaced with the honorific set for Contact 1 (dariobrun)
     * #Contact2Honorific - Will be replaced with the honorific set for Contact 2 (dariobrun)
     * #Contact3Honorific - Will be replaced with the honorific set for Contact 3 (dariobrun)
+    * #MainDom - #DomName will refer to the current main domme in the session.
+So, for example if you are doing a randomcontact/glittercontact session, during that session it will refer to her. #MainDom, instead, will always refer to the main domme name no matter what kind of session you are doing (dariobrun)

 * Bugfixes: